farrokhi/pyprotosim/doc/readme.txt

   calculations
 - must be able to send deliberately malformed packet

-And it worked.
-Like a charm.
+And it worked like a charm.
 So I got carried away and added support for radius.
 And DHCP.
 And LDAP.
 And SNMP is planned :-) Now on more serious note:
- - DHCP client was done simple as a proof that python can easily send RAW packets.
+ - DHCP client was done simply as a proof that python can easily send RAW packets.
 But it is not tested enough, especially in multi-homed environment (more than one network card).
  - Similar goes for LDAP library.
 I tried a new approach, but - yuck: I don't